alex-james-vukovity/react-file-structure/README.md

 ## Two Things You Ought To Know First

 **1. Opinionated -** Since there is no "right" file structure, there is always going to be debates what file structure works best.
-That said, if you're ooking for an opinionated guide to React conventions, and application structure, step right in.
+That said, if you're looking for an opinionated guide to React conventions, and application structure, step right in.
 This style guide presents preferred conventions and, as importantly, explains why.
 For that reason the goal of this guide is to eliminate any potential debates when it comes to file structures.
 Remember there is no magic bullet for this or a general recipe which fits for all projects.

 **2. Focus -** This guide does not focus on file structure of React component libraries, although most of the practices mentioned here are applicable.
 Instead, it focuses on API-facing medium to large CRUD (Create, Read, Update, Delete) React apps that deal with data fetching, authentication, client and server states, etc.
 The goal of this article is to help developers by proposing a scalable and maintainable structure.